-The One Mind Campaign seeks to ensure successful interactions between police officers and persons with mental health disorders and/or intellectual and developmental disabilities.
+The One Mind Campaign seeks to ensure successful interactions between law enforcement and persons with mental health conditions and intellectual/developmental disabilities.
 The agencies that demonstrate a serious commitment to implementing all four required strategies in a timely fashion will become publicly recognized members of the One Mind Campaign.

 Pledge to complete the following requirements within a 12-36 month period:

 - Establish a clearly defined and sustainable partnership with one or more community health organizations

-- Develop and implement a model policy addressing law enforcement response to people in crisis and/or with mental health issues or disorders.
+- Develop and implement a model policy addressing law enforcement response to individuals with mental health conditions.

 - Train and certify 100 percent of sworn officers (and selected non-sworn staff, such as dispatchers) in mental health awareness courses by:

 The IACP recognizes that implementation strategies will vary across agencies.
-Local discretion should be utilized regarding any associated funding and/or training costs.
+Local discretion should be utilized regarding any associated funding or training costs.